jfmario/CSCIA591-VibeNotes1/README.md

   - Create notes with title and content
   - Edit your existing notes
   - Delete notes with confirmation
+  - Attach files to notes (PDF, docs, images, archives, etc.)
+  - Download and delete attachments
   - View all your notes in a grid layout
   - View detailed note pages
   - Notes are sorted by most recently updated
 - User profiles with custom descriptions and avatars
-- Avatar upload (supports PNG, JPG, JPEG, GIF up to 5MB)
+- Avatar upload (supports PNG, JPG, JPEG, GIF up to 10MB)
+- File attachments support (PDF, Office docs, images, archives, media files up to 10MB)
 - Browse and view other users' profiles
 - Session management
 - Secure password hashing